 British Colonial Rosewood 4 Sunburst CupboardMid 19th century

-The cupboard has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
-The rosewood has a rich dark shade with a striking grain.
+The cupboard is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
+The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.

 British colonial India